ppeccin/WebMSX/doc/README.md

 ## Choosing a Machine

-There are 9 different generic machines to choose from.
+There are 9 different generic machines.
 The default machine is the MSX2+, and the emulator will try to auto-detect your region.
-You can ask for a specific machine by setting the `MACHINE` parameter with the respective Machine ID:
+You can ask for a specific machine by setting the `MACHINE` parameter (or `M` for short) with the respective Machine ID:

 | Machine | Machine ID | Specific Machine | Machine ID
 | --- | :---: | --- | :---: